ballerina-platform/ballerina-distribution/examples/http-service-payload-constraint-validation/http_service_payload_constraint_validation.md

 # REST service - Payload constraint validation

-The request payload type can define constraints that require validation before responding.
-This validation happens automatically in the resource methods during data binding.
-If the validation fails, a 400 Bad Request response will be returned to the client with the validation error message.
+The request payload data binding in the resource method also validates the payload against any constraints defined on the request payload type.
+If the validation fails, a 400 Bad Request response will be returned to the client with the validation error message and skip the resource method execution.
+Use this to directly validate the request payload with respect to the defined constraints.

 ::: code http_service_payload_constraint_validation.bal :::